RosterElf Logo

 • Respond within 21 days of receiving the request

-• If refusing: explain the reasonable business grounds
+• If refusing: state the specific reasonable business grounds

 • Keep a copy for your records